RCN-ECS/CnGV/notebook/20201109_KEL_MA_meetingnotes.md

 * Make a full list of all other things that we need to check and discuss - or not passing sanity checks
   * Write out our equations for the population parameter calculation vs. the sample estimates - especially for Cov-GE.
+  **MA:** *Ok.
+So we actually want to calculate Covariance differently for actual vs. estimated values.
+ACTUAL is our population sample, so we need to standardize by max of NO ERROR variance, and we want to make sure cov is NOT doing n-1 in denominator).
+This is important for correctly measuring error rates.
+Both equations are listed in the CNGV ms*.
   * Explain the clustering approach for paired common garden sims more clearly
   * Make an outline for the discussion with Geoff
   * Make sure to have 1000 sims of CovGE = 0 for FPRs